open-learning-exchange/open-learning-exchange.github.io/pages/blogs/language.md

 ```

 #### b.
 Applying Locale in the Application Class
-To ensure the selected locale is consistently applied throughout your app, update the locale in the `Application` class, which serves as the entry point for your application.
+To ensure the selected locale is consistently applied throughout your app, update the locale in the `Application` or `MainApplication` class, which serves as the entry point for your application.

 ```kotlin
 import android.app.Application